decretist/Dissertation/Chapter3/chapter3.markdown

 its contribution to his work accordingly.

-[52] Grebner, “Lay Patronate in Bologna in the first half of the 12th Century”; Winroth, “Where Gratian Slept,” August 2013; Kenneth Pennington, “The Biography of Gratian, the Father of Canon Law,” *Villanova Law Review* 59 (2014): 679–706; and Pennington, “The Biography of Gratian, the Father of Canon Law”.
+[52] Grebner, “Lay Patronate in Bologna in the first half of the 12th Century”; Winroth, “Where Gratian Slept”; Kenneth Pennington, “The Biography of Gratian, the Father of Canon Law,” *Villanova Law Review* 59 (2014): 679–706; and Pennington, “The Biography of Gratian, the Father of Canon Law”.

 [53] Roland Barthes, “The Death of the Author,” in *Image, Music, Text*, trans.
 Stephen Heath (New York: Hill; Wang, 1977), 142–48; and Michel